-With the national average savings account rate at just 0.07% APY, according to the FDIC, finding high-yield savings accounts from banks with no fees is crucial in ensuring you are earning a positive return.
+With the national average savings account rate at just 0.11% APY, according to our database, finding a high-yield savings account with no fees is crucial in ensuring you are earning a positive return.

 While depositing money into a savings account is still beneficial in many ways, account holders simply need to keep a pulse on the terms and conditions presented by their banks, such as an addition or increase in existing savings account fees.

 Searching through the scores of banks with free savings accounts can only get depositors so far, since there are multiple kinds of savings account fees across different financial institutions.

 Just because a savings account is listed as free doesn’t mean there aren’t fees lurking behind the curtain.
 However, by staying in the know about the types of fees charged by your bank or credit union, you’ll save yourself from potentially hundreds of lost dollars.

 Here are a few common savings account fees that go unnoticed:

 These fees are also referred to as “service fees.”
 When depositors open a savings account, some institutions apply a monthly maintenance charge of anywhere from $2-$10.
 What is this savings account fee for, you ask?
 Unlike the other fees on the list, this fee isn’t imposed to penalize you for any wrongdoing on your part — instead, it serves as a fee that exists simply because your account exists.

 Technically, you can reason that service fees help to pay for the bank’s behind-the-scenes personnel handling your account and other overhead expenses.
-But with the abundance of financial institutions that flaunt their zero-fee high-yield savings accounts, it’s easy to avoid this costly and recurring charge.
+But with the abundance of financial institutions that flaunt their zero-fee high-interest savings accounts, it’s easy to avoid this costly and recurring charge.